jvpeluso/Salary-prediction-project/readme.md

 On the other hand, we can confirm the *feature engineering* process is crucial, the model bases almost entirely on the feature created.
 Also is worth to keep in mind to be careful to avoid the data leakage when building features based on the target feature.

-Finally, even if the lower *RMSE* was obtained by the **_XGBoost regressor_** model, we must also take into account the execution time, so although the highest error was obtained by the *Linear regression* model, the training process is really fast, so depending on the planned use (as an API as example) the difference in performance can be compensated by the speed of execution.
+Finally, even if the lower *RMSE* was obtained by the **_XGBoost regressor_** model, we must also take into account the execution time, so although the highest error was obtained by the *Linear regression* model, the training process is really fast, so depending on the planned use (an API as an example) the difference in performance can be compensated by the speed of execution.